gh-cli-for-education/gh-education/docs/src/practicas/extended-egg-interpreter.md

 ## Tests

-Add a `test` folder and in it the test programs `test/test.js` (Mocha or Jest, use whichever you prefer).
+Add a `test` folder and in it, add the test programs like `test/test.js` (Mocha or Jest, use whichever you prefer).

 ## Continuous Integration